Building Somewhere Warm? Choose a Home That’s Adapted to the Climate and Environment

 Akin to the Spanish/Mediterranean design is the Spanish Mission style, which is also prevalent—perhaps more so—in California and the Southwest.
 It shares these characteristics: exterior walls of stucco, red-tile roofs, and arched doorways and windows.
 Unlike the Mediterranean style, the Mission design may feature a parapet or a square bell tower.

-The typical red tiled roof, stucco exterior, and intricate trimwork are showcased in this 1-story, 4-bedroom Mission-style house plan.
-There’s a loft, study, library, Great Room, covered rear porch, and in-home gym, as well as space for a swimming pool (Plan #133-1034).
+The typical red-tiled roof, stucco exterior, and intricate trimwork are showcased in this 1-story, 4-bedroom Mission-style house plan.
+There’s a loft, study, library, Great Room, covered rear porch, an in-home gym, as well as space for a swimming pool (Plan #133-1034).

 3. Tidewater, or Low Country, Style